-ABS unit 1, which consists of a hydraulic unit, ABS control unit, and return pump, is installed under the fuel tank.
+The ABS module 1, which consists of a hydraulic unit, ABS control unit, and return pump, is installed under the fuel tank.
 One wheel speed sensor 2 is located in each case on the front and the rear wheel.

 Danger of accidents Changes to the vehicle impair the function of the ABS.